lilja85/m101j-lecture6/README.md

 Windows equivalent of the bash scripts supplied by the tutor in M101J course lecture 6.

-It's almost the same files and they should do the same thing as the bash files but they provided as is and I can't take responsibility for any errors it might cause.

 To install the shard just download the files and run create_shard.bat in a command shel in windows.
 Edit the paths to the db files if neccesary.
 I executed the script from another drive than c: and thats why I've added the c:\ part to some of the lines in the script.

+All files are provided as is and I can't take responsibility for any errors they might cause.

 ##Extra files